animal-crossing-music-extension/ac-music-extension/readme.md

 Actually adding City Folk Rainy and Snowy Tracks!
 (Credit: Google user
 <a href="https://chrome.google.com/webstore/detail/animal-crossing-music/fcedlaimpcfgpnfdgjbmmfibkklpioop/reviews">
 Logan Sackchum</a>)
+An option for KK to play at 8PM (Possibly 8 to 10)
+Add loop points support in order to keep the intro of certain tracks that I cut out for the smoothest transition (Credit: Google User <a href="https://chrome.google.com/webstore/detail/animal-crossing-music/fcedlaimpcfgpnfdgjbmmfibkklpioop/reviews">
+Nathan Morris</a>

 ##### Open to other suggestions